 Fighting Back Against Sexual Assault on College Campuses?

 If you or someone you know was sexually assaulted on a college campus, then contact our lawyers today.
 We offer confidential consultations, free of charge, so that you can get answers to your legal questions.
-Our law firm also partners with the Take Back the Night Foundation to provide information and support to survivors across the country.

 When Are Colleges Liable for Sexual Assaults?